 Ever since my trip to the Po Valley with Riso Gallo to understand more about how rice and other grains are produced in Italy, I have been obsessed with perfecting my risotto-making technique.
 During our visit, we ate in some truly memorable restaurants, sampling different grains and flavours of risotto, a particular highlight being a very simple aged-risotto grain, cooked with olive oil, butter and Parmesan cheese and adored with spring truffles.

 Since then, making a risotto has become a weekly activity – in part prompted by the fact that all three of our children unanimously love risotto and so it’s one of the few meals that doesn’t have to be messed around with.
 It’s also a great, store-cupboard staple recipe.
 There are plenty of recipes here that you can make at home.

 - 2 tbsp extra-virgin olive oil

-Heat 1 generous tablespoon of butter and the olive oil in a large, heavy-based saucepan set over a medium heat.
+- Heat 20 g/¾ oz/1 generous tablespoon of butter and the olive oil in a large, heavy-based saucepan set over a medium heat.
 Add the onion and a couple of the basil leaves and sweat for 2 minutes.

 Gennaro’s Fast Cook Italian

 From Fridge to fork in 40 minutes or less